NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_changelog.md

 [fix] Added default initialization for mitigation GE, to avoid spamming "SetByCaller" messages.
 [fix] Corrected damage manager check in the Invulnerability mitigation class.
 [fix] Corrected scheduled notify timelines crashing when an animation is playing and avatar becomes invalid.
-[fix] Ensured that bot assets are only released after the bot is unpossessed.
 [fix] Included Block Angle to the list of mitigation attributes.
 [deprecated] The generic Attack Ability will be removed in a future version.
 Please update to specialized Melee, Ranged and Opportunity attacks.
 [deprecated] Launch Projectile Animation Notify has a new structure to set the same properties.
 Please review your settings.